IP Guidance

 Further, in Japanese Practice, a computer program itself is a product invention (Article 2(3)), and if the computer program invention is titled as, for example, “computer program product” or “non-transitory computer-readable storage medium”, clarity or non-statutory objections may be issued.

+When claiming a product defined by properties, the specification at the time of filing should disclose experimental results and/or the mechanism of how a product having such properties is obtained.
+Further, the specification should disclose a method for measuring the property or a standard showing the method.
+Such standards may be, for example, JIS (Japanese Industrial Standards), ISO (International Organization for Standardization), ASTM (American Society for Testing and Materials), and DIN (Deutsches Institut für Normung).
 We can also employ a technical term indicating a property in the claims.
 In this event, we may need to define the technical term in the specification, especially if the technical term is ambiguous.
 For example, it has been decided that "average molecular weight" is ambiguous because it encompasses "weight-average molecular weight", "viscosity-average molecular weight", and "number-average molecular weight".
 We can also employ a numerical formula to define a property, however, the specification should disclose experimental results and/or a theoretical explanation regarding the mechanism of how the numerical formula is derived.

-Yes, we can.
 In the Japanese patent practice, Markush-type claims, i.e., expression of a chemical substance and composition written in an alternative form, are acceptable.
 When using them, it is preferable to disclose examples of all alternative forms of a product in the specification.
 However, if alternative forms share chemical properties, the specification does not have to disclose examples of all alternative forms.

 Examination system and acceleration of examination